-In addition, the excessive presence of parents causes that children are insecure, fearful, unable to tolerate frustration, make decisions for themselves and take their own responsibility.
+In addition, the excessive presence of parents causes that children are insecure, fearful, unable to tolerate frustration, make decisions for them and take their own responsibility.
 In fact, the main problem is that these overprotected children have never had to test their ability to deal with the problems of life, so they never developed the necessary self-confidence and, ultimately, they’re those who end up asking parents to not leave them alone.

 An extreme case, mentioned by the writer Eva Millet, tells the story of a college student who remained stuck in an elevator at a school in Barcelona and, instead of pressing the alarm button, she called her mother in the United States, who warned the headquartered in Chicago, which got in touch with the headquarters in Barcelona to organize the rescue of the girl.

 Another research, conducted always at Washington’s University, analyzed 297 high school students whose parents may be classified as “helicopter parents”, and found that these young boys showed higher levels of depression and anxiety.
-According to these psychologists, the origin of these emotional disorders were based in the “Self-Determination Theory”, according to which, to feel happy and fulfilled, a person has to meet three requirements: feel autonomous, competent and connected with other people.
+According to these psychologists, the origin of these emotional disorders was based in the “Self-Determination Theory”, according to which, to feel happy and fulfilled, a person has to meet three requirements: feel autonomous, competent and connected with other people.

 Obviously, the excessive presence of parents doesn’t meet any of those three requirements, on the contrary, creates limits.
 So even though parents may have the best intentions, actually they end up compromising the emotional, intellectual and social development of their children.